NathanNaouri/CopyWebsite/README.md

 Modules: (os.path) and (urllib)

 After downloading the file, open in edit mode and change the value of "path" at line 6 to your prefered path.

+Please let me know if you have any issues.